univention/univention-corporate-server/doc/quickstart/index.rst

 .. figure:: images/ucs-portal.png

-   Illustration of the portal page on the &ucsPrimaryDN; with all domain wide available applications
+   Illustration of the portal page on the |UCSPRIMARYDN| with all domain wide available applications

 On each start site of a UCS system, there is an entry :guilabel:`System and domain settings` in the section :guilabel:`Administration` (or :guilabel:`System